matt-dray/r2eng/README.md

 ([YouTube](https://www.youtube.com/watch?v=ckW9sSdIVAc),
 [slides](https://www.amelia.mn/SpeakingR/#1)).

-The project is a work in progress.
+This project is a work in progress.

 ## Installation

-You can install the released version of r2eng from GitHub with:
+You can install the development version of {r2eng} from GitHub with:

 ``` r
 remotes::install_github("r2eng")